bodo-ai/Bodo/docs/docs/quick_start/index.md

 - ### [Python Quickstart][quickstart-local-python]
 This guide will walk you through the process of running a simple Python code using Bodo engine on your local machine.

+- ### [Iceberg Quickstart][quickstart-local-iceberg]
+This guide will walk you through the process of running a simple Python code using Bodo engine on your local machine to write a local Iceberg table and read from it.